 With the decrease of 0.2 percent in August, The Conference Board LEI for Spain now stands at 107.4 (2004=100).
 Based on revised data, this index increased 0.4 percent in July and increased 0.5 percent in June.
 During the six-month span through August, the index increased 1.3 percent, and five of the six components advanced (diffusion index, six-month span equals 83.3 percent).

 COINCIDENT INDICATORS.
-All five components that make up The Conference Board CEI for Spain increased in April.
-The positive contributors — starting from the largest positive contributor to the smallest — were employment*, final household consumption*, and the retail sales survey.
+Four of the five components that make up The Conference Board CEI for Spain increased in May.
+The positive contributors — in order from the largest positive contributor to the smallest — were employment*, final household consumption*, and the retail sales survey.
 Real imports* and industrial production excluding construction declined in August.

 NOTES: Series in The Conference Board CEI for Spain that are based on our estimates include final household consumption, employment and real imports.

 Professional Contacts at The Conference Board: